didx-xyz/aries-cloudapi-python/docs/Webhooks.md

 ## Implementing Your Event Listener

-Here's an example of how to implement an event listener using JavaScript:
+Here's an example of how to implement a SSE event listener using JavaScript:

 ```javascript
 const EventSource = require('eventsource');